dotnet/docs-maui/docs/migration/renderer-to-handler.md

 Each of the platform handler implementations should override the following methods:

+::: moniker range="=net-maui-8.0"

 - <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView%2A>, which should create and return the native view that implements the cross-platform control.
 - <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler%2A>, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
 - <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A>, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.
 This method is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 For more information, see [Native view cleanup](#native-view-cleanup).

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView%2A>, which should create and return the native view that implements the cross-platform control.
+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler%2A>, which should perform any native view setup, such as initializing the native view and performing event subscriptions.
+- <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A>, which should perform any native view cleanup, such as unsubscribing from events and disposing objects.
+This method is automatically invoked by .NET MAUI by default, although this behavior can be changed.
+For more information, see [Control handler disconnection](#control-handler-disconnection).]

+::: moniker-end

 > [!NOTE]
 > The <xref:Microsoft.Maui.Handlers.ViewHandler`2.CreatePlatformView%2A>, <xref:Microsoft.Maui.Handlers.ViewHandler`2.ConnectHandler%2A>, and <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler%2A> overrides are the replacements for the `OnElementChanged` method in a Xamarin.Forms custom renderer.